x-Slim/Animonculory-Visual-Overhaul/Readme.md

 ## Adding mods to AVO

 To safely add mods to AVO, please read [the guide](https://github.com/The-Animonculory/Animonculory-Visual-Overhaul/blob/main/Adding%20mods%20to%20AVO.md), which covers some of the details you need to know.

-### Anniversary Edition

-AVO supports the latest verison of Skyrim, but **does not require** the paid update.

-If you have the paid update, [AVO-AE](https://github.com/The-Animonculory/Animonculory-Visual-Overhaul/blob/main/AEReadme.md) is available for you to use.
-Please see the linked document for more details about it.

 ## Updating the modlist